 Those discreet touches of brass stole my heart too.
 (No surprise there).
 It’s an elegant design and another example of the modern luxury that I’ve written about previously.
 Added to which, it will work beautifully in many different positions around the house.

 I can particularly see it over a dining table, or in a kitchen.
 But with the right ceiling height it could also be a fabulous statement in a hallway or on a landing.

 The architectural Hutton ceiling light was designed for Habitat by London-based product and furniture designer Aaron Probyn.
-(He’s also the designer behind some other current Habitat favourites, notably the Smithfield Armchair).

 The trio of brass capped tubes, each containing a strip of LED lights, are arranged to offer a different perspective from every angle.
 Fine brass rods then attach each tube to a simple brass ceiling rose for a timeless, elegant look.